dythe/SchoolAPI/README.md

 $ node server.js
 ```

-To run unit test, ensure that CURRENT_DATABASE value is changed to **constants.MOCK_SCHOOL** before doing the following:
+To run unit test, do the following:

 ```
+$ cd SchoolAPI
 $ npm test
 ```